 Why Kuta Is a Strong Choice for a Bali Tattoo

 Kuta has been part of tattoo culture for decades.
-What makes it different from other beach tattoo destinations is the layering of styles you can find here:
+What sets it apart from other beach tattoo destinations is the layering of styles you can find here.
+Three things stand out:

 9 Bali Kuta Tattoo Ideas for First-Timers

-These are the designs that people who've never had a tattoo before consistently choose in Kuta — not because they're trendy, but because they connect to something real about being here.
+These nine designs are the ones first-timers consistently choose in Kuta.
+People pick them not because they're trendy, but because they connect to something real about being here.

 1. Mandala patterns — symbolising harmony and balance.
-A palm-sized mandala on the forearm or upper back runs USD $80–130 depending on the level of detail.
+A palm-sized mandala on the forearm or upper back runs USD $65–190 depending on detail.
 Some artists specialise in fine-line mandalas that age well; others do bolder geometric versions.
 Decide which you want before the consultation.

 5. Balinese script (Aksara Bali) — ancient script used in religious texts and temple inscriptions.
 A short phrase or a single character in Aksara Bali is unusual in Western tattoo culture, which makes it distinctive.
 Get a Balinese speaker to verify the meaning before the needle touches your skin.